 While this requirement is easy to see in a customer facing environment such as a shop or call centre, our experience with lean service thinking points to the fact that all the same capabilities are required in other service areas such as marketing, design, IT due to the requirement to service internal customers.

-To view Figure 2 The as a PDF click here
+Figure 2 The lean continuum To view as a PDF click here